WebSocket Communication Protocol

 : Fixed as"1"

-in exampleDevice-Id
+in the exampleDevice-Id

-: Device physical MAC addressClient-Id
+: Device physical network card MAC addressClient-Id

 3. JSON Message Structure